 Writing Prompts for Change and Transformation

-These are some really helpful prompts to get you going on another form of writing.
-Therapeutic exploration.
-Once again, this doesn't have to be 'right' or 'good' just allow it to flow.
-Set a timer and don't stop writing no matter what.
+These are some really helpful prompts to get you going on another form of writing: therapeutic exploration.
+Once again, this doesn't have to be 'right' or 'good', just allow it to flow.
+Set a timer for 10 minutes and don't stop writing no matter what.
+If you get stuck for a moment just return to the prompt phrase.
 Don't engage your thinking mind here, it is your unconscious mind that you want to bring to the fore and this comes from a place of flow.

 After you can look for any patterns and allow any insights to come.
 Note them down too - perhaps through the day.

 And if you want to explore anything more fully then please do get in touch.
-Shuold you wish to you can book a session via my contact page here
+Should you wish to you can book a session via my contact page here.

 Exploring a Particular Emotion, Feeling or Experience.